hmslima/sambahsacompletegrammar/sambahsa.md

 ----------

 You were expecting that I would talk about the future tense, weren't?
-I will talk about the future tense in other opportunity because of I will need the infinitive to explain it.
+I will talk about the future tense in other opportunity because I will need the infinitive to explain it.

 **Ses {ses} –** to be